 Medical Technology Programs

-Healthcare is expected to add 1.8 million jobs between 2022 and 2032, according to the U.S. Bureau of Labor Statistics (BLS 2023)—more than any other occupational grouping.
-Demand for clinical laboratory technologists and technicians is expected to increase 5 percent by 2032, which is significantly more than the expected average for all careers (3 percent).
+Healthcare is expected to have 1.9 million openings annually between 2023 and 2033, according to the U.S. Bureau of Labor Statistics (BLS 2024)—more than any other occupational grouping.
+Demand for clinical laboratory technologists and technicians is expected to increase 5 percent by 2033, which is more than the expected average for all careers (4 percent).
 Better access to health insurance and advances in technology are making once-expensive tests and procedures affordable, and the aging Baby Boomer generation is requiring more of them.
 Furthermore, hospitals and other healthcare facilities generally pay less for the expertise of a technologist than they would for a registered nurse or physician, making these technologist roles economically desirable for employers.
 Discover what to expect from a medical technologist program, which is relatively affordable and shorter in duration than the education required for many other roles in the thriving healthcare sector.

 New on MTS